We are proud to present our 4th Annual 2026 Dakota Lakota Summer Institute (DLSI)!

 This course is designed for second-language learners of an Indigenous Language.
 Students will be immersed in the Indigenous language and culture with a focus on building conversational capacity, grammatical analysis, and cultural confidence while building their language learning skills.
 Instructional strategies include a wide variety of resources, including authentic and prepared materials, conversations, reference materials, and the knowledge and experiences students bring to the classroom.

-This course is available for College Credit or Continuing Education Units (CEU).
+This course is available for Continuing Education Units (CEUs).

 IND 102 Indigenous Language II – Dakota / Lakota Focus